rsyslog/liblogging/README.md

 application developer will do the logging calls, but the sysadmin will be able to configure where log messages actually are send to.
 We will use a driver layer to do so.

+With the current version, the logging driver is set via an environment variable or directly specified from within the application code.
+The latter provides applications the ability to request specific logging drivers.
+At the smame time, a single application can log to multiple channels which in turn use multiple logging providers -- all at the same time.

 This follows much the successful log4j paradigm.
 However, we have a focus on simplicity.
 No app developer likes logging, and so we really